nia-prene/neon/README.md

 To play the game, simply run the .nes file in the Nintendo emulator of your choice

 To assemble the code, unzip the directory and open the makefile.
-Comment out the "test" portion and hit make in the command line.
+Comment out the "test" portion (which opens the game in an emulator) and hit make in the command line.
 The .nes file will be located in the /dbg folder.

 ## Built With